14 Types of Closet Doors to Improve Your Bedroom Decor

 Louvered Closet Doors

-These doors are made with wooden or glass louvers on the frame that allows your closet to breathe.
+These doors are made with wooden or glass louvers on the frame that allows your closet to breathe and keep a balanced humidity.
 They typically come with two pairs of panels and are suitable for any medium to a large room.

 Types of Closet Doors to Perfect any Decor Style